Find Local Furnace Repair Technicians Near Me

 Pilot Light/Ignition System

 Older furnaces use a pilot light, a small, continuous flame, to ignite the burner when the thermostat calls for heat.
-Modern furnaces more often use electronic ignition systems, that don't require a constant flame.
+Modern furnaces more often use electronic ignition systems, which are more reliable and efficient.
 Problems with the pilot light or ignition system are common causes of furnace malfunctions.

 Thermostat